JKWA/func_dart_core/README.md

 - Predicates and functions for manipulating and combining them.
 - Additional utility functions and classes to aid functional programming.

+## Higher Kinded Types (HKT)

+In Dart, the lack of native support for higher-kinded types makes the creation of type-safe functional programming constructs like Functors, Applicatives, or Monads challenging.
+For instance, without performing a downcast, it's not possible to ensure that the ap function returns an Applicative<B Function(A)>.

+This library prioritizes type safety over perfectly adhering to abstract concepts like Functors, Applicatives, or Monads from functional programming.

+Given the current state of Dart language features, specifically its lack of support for higher kinded types, we have to make some trade-offs when trying to implement functional programming constructs like Functors, Applicatives, or Monads.
+In practical terms, this translates to implementing methods like map, flatMap, and ap as standalone functions that operate on specific types (like Identity, Option, List, etc.), rather than as methods within those classes or as part of shared abstract interfaces.
+Although this approach diverges from traditional object-oriented programming style, it provides a functional programming style experience and strengthens type safety within the Dart type system.

 ## Installation

 TODO: Publish